KISS And Tell: Sophie Simmons Blasts Katey Sagal For Dishing On Gene’s Affair

-Gene Simmons comes from an era of decadence, when KISS was at its heyday and rock stars were revered by music lovers even more so than today.
+Gene Simmons comes from an era of decadence when KISS was at its heyday and rock stars were revered by music lovers even more so than today.
 Before society’s views changed and drug use, alcoholism, and sexual promiscuity came under greater scrutiny, there was little a famed rock star like Gene Simmons couldn’t do without impunity.
-Among the KISS singer’s past vices, actress Katey Sagal (Married with Children, Sons of Anarchy) reveals that Gene was guilty of a 15 year love affair, prompting an immediate response from the KISS singer’s daughter, Sophie Simmons
+Among the KISS singer’s past vices, actress Katey Sagal (Married with Children, Sons of Anarchy) reveals that Gene was guilty of a 15-year love affair, prompting an immediate response from the KISS singer’s daughter, Sophie Simmons

 Katey Sagal Drops The Big Bomb

-The 62-year-old television actress recently released a personal memoir entitled Grace Notes: My Recollections and, according to ET Canada, the autobiography gives readers insight into the personal lives of others, as well as revealing Sagal’s inner most thoughts.
+The 62-year-old television actress recently released a personal memoir entitled Grace Notes: My Recollections and, according to ET Canada, the autobiography gives readers insight into the personal lives of others, as well as revealing Sagal’s innermost thoughts.
 Among the recollections, Katey recounts meeting Gene Simmons, while she was working as a waitress in a Los Angeles diner.
-She details how she become involved with the KISS singer and how Simmons helped to launch her own acting career.
+She details how she became involved with the KISS singer and how Simmons helped to launch her own acting career.

 Katey shares the restaurant encounter in Grace Notes: My Recollections, detailing a conversation that included Sagal singing for Gene and ended with the waitress turned actress taking the KISS frontman home with her.